CASH FOR COLLEGE

 Academic programs for which this incentive is not available:

 Apprenticeship programs, Adult Training Programs, Upgrading, Continuing Education courses or certificate programs, and any other courses or program activity for which the registrant is not required to pay a tuition fee are excluded from this award program.

-Once selected as an award recipient a notice will be posted to your myCambrian portal and you have access to register for first semester, first year classes associated with the full time program of your choice.
+Once selected as an award recipient, a notice will be posted to the student’s myCambrian portal.
 The recipient of the award will NOT be required to pay the Tuition Deposit associated with the program confirmation process.

 - A one-time $500 award to be credited to the applicant’s tuition account to cover the Tuition Deposit only

 Personal information is collected in accordance with sections 21, 39, and 43 of the Freedom of Information and Protection of Privacy Act and under the legal authority of the Ministry of Training, Colleges and Universities Act R.S.O.
 1990, and the Ontario and Technology Act, 2002, Regulations 34/03, and used for educational, administrative, and statistical purposes of the College.